basstian-ai/simple-pim-1754492683911/README.md

-# We are building a PIM
+# We are building a recipe finder

 It is gonna be great